runtimeverification/iele-semantics/iele-gas.md

     difference between the sizes of W0 and W1.
 -   `REG = mod W0, W1` size of the result is at most the minimum of the sizes of W0 and W1.
+-   `REG = exp W0, W1` the size of the result is equal to the size of the base multiplied by the exponent.

 ```{.k .uiuck .rvk}
     rule #memory [ REG = add W0 , W1 ] => #registerDelta(REG, maxInt(intSize(W0), intSize(W1)) +Int 1)